In this trip report, we review British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.

 WiFi is not offered by BA at the moment.
 BA passengers will be able to access the internet on transatlantic flights from next year when BA will install what it claims will be the fastest WiFi in the air.

-Review by my friends at Luxury Travel Expert.
+Review by our friends at Luxury Travel Expert.